dhall-lang/dhall-lang/tests/README.md

 ### Running `import` tests

-First, set the environment variable `XDG_CACHE_HOME` to the absolute location of `dhall-lang/tests/import/cache`.
+You must run these tests in such a way that they can read cache entries from `dhall-lang/tests/import/cache/dhall` as if it were the Dhall cache.
+For example, on unix systems you could set the environment variable `XDG_CACHE_HOME` to the absolute location of `dhall-lang/tests/import/cache`.
 This is so that we can test that an import with an integrity check is fetched from cache (for example, see `hashFromCacheA.dhall`).

 The tests should: